Being a Good Guest

 Be thankful – never forget to thank your host.

-Coming from a background where family gatherings turn into six hour affairs with a gazillion number of courses, being a good guest and a host is instilled from a very young age.
+Coming from a background where family gatherings turn into six hour affairs with a numerous courses, being a good guest and a host is instilled from a very young age.
 As a little girl my grandma or my mom always had me helping set a table because being a great hostess is a direct reflection of the household.
 As for attending dinners it is always customary to bring wine for the host, flowers for the hostess and treats for kids.
-Until this day, whenever we have guests over I get chocolates 🙂 It is within these formalities that traditions are both that can make an ordinary dinner into a special occasion.
+Until this day, whenever we have guests over I get chocolates :) It is within these formalities that traditions are born that can make an ordinary dinner into a special occasion.